Skip links

 High Transaction Fees Impact

 When Bitcoin’s network gets congested, transaction fees spike.
 This reduces utility and can trigger selling from users frustrated with high costs.
+Fee-related selling occurs because small transactions become uneconomical, users switch to alternative cryptocurrencies, and media coverage emphasizes Bitcoin’s limitations.

 Mining Difficulty Adjustments

 Bitcoin’s mining difficulty adjusts every 2016 blocks (roughly two weeks).
 These adjustments can impact miner profitability and selling pressure.
+When difficulty increases, miners’ costs rise, less profitable miners may sell Bitcoin to cover expenses, and network security improves but at higher cost.
+The mining economics directly affect Bitcoin supply dynamics and short-term price movements.

-Reason 10: Media Coverage and Public Perception
+Reason 10: Media coverage and public perception

 Media sentiment drives Bitcoin more than most people realize.
 Negative news cycles create selling pressure that can last weeks.